 Department of Academic Affairs

-UMB may admit applicants on exchange programmes (Erasmus, Nordplus & Bilateral) as non-degree students provided that academic requirements are fulfilled.
+UMB may admit applicants as free movers (non-degree students) provided that there are available seats and academic requirements are fulfilled.

 .
 The following general distinctions can be made regarding courses at UMB: